 We choose to use bats because they possess a rare combination of acoustic abilities that are advantageous for studying the neural mechanisms underlying real-life acoustic communication.

-Building on our recent development of behavioral and neurophysiological methods in bats we now aim to take advantage of their extraordinary acoustic abilities to understand how these signals are learned and then used under natural conditions.
+Building on our recent development of behavioral and neurophysiological methods in bats we now aim to take advantage of their extraordinary acoustic abilities to understand how these signals are learned and then used under natural social conditions.

 Miniaturized Wireless Electrophysiology